 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-The famous night train finally arrived at Songai Kolok, at the border.
-With a lot of delay, for an obscure story of locomotive failure.
-It is the guy in charge of my wagon who informed me, since I began to get impatient a little, this morning, around 10:30, supposed time of the arrival, in front of the endless string of stations of which none was Songai Kolok.
+The famous night train finally arrived at Songai Kolokat the border.
+With a lot of delay, for an obscure story of a loco breakdown.
+It's the guy in charge of my car who informed me, as I was getting a bit impatient this morning, around 10:30 am, supposed time of arrival, in front of the endless string of stations, none of which was Songai Kolok.

 "Songai Kolok?
 No!
 Two hours delay...
-Problem with locomotive. » Malaysia, the country where we never arrive...
+Problem with locomotive. » Malaysia, the country where you never arrive...

-Around 8am, on the platform of Hat Yai station, the big city of South Thailand.
-There is still more than four hours to reach Songai Kolok, the border town with Malaysia...
+Around 8 am, on the platform of the station of Hat Yai, the big city of the South of Thailand.
+There are still more than four hours of journey, until Songai Kolok, the border town with Malaysia...

-Charitable, I went to warn the little couple of Norwegians in the wagon next door.
-I had sympathized with them the day before, on the platform, waiting for the train.
-They too go to the islands Perhentian.
+Charitably, I went to warn the little Norwegian couple in the next car.
+I had made friends with them the day before, on the platform, while waiting for the train.
+They too are going to the islands Perhentian.

-Long, long way, so.
-In the early morning, everyone emerged from behind the small blue curtains that hide the bunks.
-I then discovered the heads of the people I had slept with.
-They looked a little cooler than me...
+Long, long trip, then.
+In the early morning, everyone emerged from behind the little blue curtains that hide the bunks.
+I then discovered the faces of the people I had slept with.
+They looked a bit cooler than me...
 I was hot, despite the fan.
-Not much conversation, then (hard, the barrage of language), but exchanges of big smiles that compensate.
+Not much conversation, then (hard, the language barrier), but exchanges of big smiles that compensate.

-My neighbors, two young women, have bought glutinous rice and chicken for breakfast from the street vendors who go up and down at each stop.
-They offer me nicely, but no thanks, no way...
-In the rising heat, with the air badly stirred by the fan, I do not feel very hungry.
-I'm content with a infamous Nescafe instead.
+My neighbors, two young women, have immediately bought sticky rice and chicken for breakfast from the street vendors who get on and off at each stop.
+They kindly offer me some, but no thanks, no way...
+In the rising heat, with the air badly stirred by the fan, I don't feel very hungry.
+I settle for an infamous Nescafé instead.

-A few hours later, when I learned that we would not be Songai Kolok Before noon and a half, I regretted not having done like them.
-Especially since, of course, there was no longer a single street vendor in the area.
+A few hours later, when I learned that we would not be at Songai Kolok before noon and a half, I really regretted not to have done like them.
+All the more so since, of course, there wasn't a single street vendor left in the vicinity.